fmelipin/Stealth-Shellcode-Runner/README.md

 # 🔒 Advanced Shellcode Execution via Process Hollowing and AES Encryption

-This project demonstrates a stealthy approach to executing an AES-encrypted PowerShell reverse shell using a custom C# loader, `donut` for shellcode generation, and a custom runner using **indirect syscalls** and **process hollowing** techniques.
+This project demonstrates a stealthy approach to executing an AES-encrypted PowerShell reverse shell using a custom C# loader, `donut` for shellcode generation, and a custom runner using **partial indirect syscalls** and **process hollowing** techniques.

 ---

 ## 🧩 Step 1 - Build the PowerShell Loader (`Project_Stealth.cs`)

 Create a minimal C# console project and include the following logic to:

 - Patch AMSI via `.NET Reflection`
 - Download and execute a PowerShell payload (e.g., reverse shell)
 - Use base64 obfuscation for script names